syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfNumericTextBox/Colors.md

 ---
 layout: post
 title: Colors in Syncfusion® SfNumericTextBox control for Xamarin.iOS
-description: Learn what are the color properties to customize the appearence of SfNumericTextBox in Xamarin.iOS platform.
+description: Learn what are the color properties to customize the appearance of SfNumericTextBox in Xamarin.iOS platform.
 platform: xamarin.ios
 control: SfNumericTextBox
 documentation: ug
 ---
 # Color Customization in SfNumericTextBox

-SfNumericTextBox is used to set custom background, text, and border colors through the following properties:
+SfNumericTextBox allows you to set custom background, text, and border colors through the following properties:

-* `TextColor` - Sets the color of numeric textBox's value
+* `TextColor` - Sets the color of the numeric textbox's value.

-* `BackgroundColor` - Sets the background color of numeric textBox.
+* `BackgroundColor` - Sets the background color of the numeric textbox.

-* `BorderColor` - Sets the border custom color of numeric textBox
+* `BorderColor` - Sets the border color of the numeric textbox.

-* `WatermarkColor` - Sets the watermark custom color of numeric textBox's watermark Text.
+* `WatermarkColor` - Sets the watermark color of the numeric textbox's watermark text.

 ## TextColor